K-Scorpio/scorpiosec/content/en/posts/post7.md

 ## Introduction

-Have you ever wondered how OS installations or system maintenances are handled in large IT infrastructure?
-Picture this, you work in the IT department and you are asked to prepare laptops for new hires.
-They will be working in different departments and require different OSs.
-How would you go about it?
-Physically interact with each laptop to complete the task?
-What if it was 10, 20, 30 devices and not just laptops but servers, switches, routers, virtual machines, etc...
-You can see how it becomes complicated.
+Have you ever wondered how OS installations or system maintenance are handled in large IT infrastructure?
+Picture this: you work in the IT department and are tasked with preparing laptops for new hires.
+These individuals will be working in different departments, each requiring a specific OS.
+How would you approach this task?
+Would you physically interact with each laptop to complete the process?
+Now, imagine it's not just 10, 20, or 30 laptops but also servers, switches, routers, virtual machines, and more.
+The complexity becomes evident.

 Enter PXE!
-PXE, or Preboot Execution Environment, is a standard that allows a computer to boot and load its operating system from a server on a network.
-It's commonly used in large-scale IT environments for tasks like operating system deployment, system recovery, and network-based installations.
-PXE enables a computer to obtain its network configuration and necessary files to initiate the boot process without relying on local storage devices.
+PXE, or Preboot Execution Environment, is a standard that enables a computer to boot and load its operating system from a server on a network.
+Widely used in large-scale IT environments, PXE simplifies tasks such as operating system deployment, system recovery, and network-based installations.
+By allowing a computer to obtain its network configuration and necessary files, PXE initiates the boot process without relying on local storage devices.

 ![PXE server diagram](/images/PXE-server-topology.png)
 *Credits for the image CC(ChenChih) on medium.com*

 ## PXE Server Setup

-PXE is a game-changer for bulk computer setups.
-It eliminates the need for individual CDs or USB drives by letting you install a single operating system image on multiple machines at once, saving you time and effort.
-It relies on a DHCP server, a TFTP server and a web server.
-DHCP to assign an IP address to the computer and provides information about the PXE server, including the location of the TFTP (Trivial File Transfer Protocol) server to transfer the PXE boot files to clients during the boot process.
+PXE is a game-changer for bulk computer setups, eliminating the need for individual CDs or USB drives by enabling the installation of a single operating system image on multiple machines simultaneously, saving you time and effort.
+It relies on a DHCP server, a TFTP server, and a web server.
+DHCP assigns an IP address to the computer and provides information about the PXE server, including the location of the TFTP (Trivial File Transfer Protocol) server for transferring PXE boot files to clients during the boot process.

-While a web server is not strictly necessary for basic PXE functionality, it becomes essential when dealing with more advanced PXE setups and when deploying operating systems that rely on retrieving files over HTTP during the installation process.
-The web server is primarily used to store installation files, and it can significantly enhance the capabilities of your PXE server.
+While a web server is not strictly necessary for basic PXE functionality, it becomes essential when dealing with more advanced PXE setups and deploying operating systems that rely on retrieving files over HTTP during the installation process.
+The web server is primarily used to store installation files, significantly enhancing the capabilities of your PXE server.

 For many operating systems, especially modern versions of Windows and various Linux distributions, the installation files are too large to be transferred via TFTP alone.
 A web server is used to store these large files, making them accessible to PXE clients during the installation process.
-Now, let's dive into the practical aspects of setting up a PXE server.
+Now, let's delve into the practical aspects of setting up a PXE server.

 ### Prerequisites

 First, ensure you have the following prerequisites in place:

 1. Server Infrastructure:
 * A dedicated server or virtual machine that will serve as the PXE server.

 2. Operating System:
 * Choose a Linux distribution for the PXE server.
-Ubuntu Server, CentOS, or Debian are popular choices.
+Popular choices include Ubuntu Server, CentOS, or Debian.

 3. Network Configuration:
-* A stable network with DHCP configured to allocate IP addresses to PXE clients.
+* Ensure a stable network with DHCP configured to allocate IP addresses to PXE clients.
-* An isolated network segment or VLAN for PXE-related traffic, enhancing security.
+* Establish an isolated network segment or VLAN dedicated to PXE-related traffic to enhance security.

 ### Steps to Set Up a PXE Server